top of page

 Understanding stereotypes

-Sczesny, S.*, Nater, C.*, Rudman, L., Lohmore, A., Malayeri, S., Sakallı, N., Saxler, F., & Gustafsson Sendén, M. (in prep.).
+Sczesny, S.*, Nater, C.*, Rudman, L., Lohmore, A., Malayeri, S., Sakallı, N., Saxler, F., & Gustafsson Sendén, M. (revise and resubmit).
 How women and men should (not) be: Gender rules and their alignment with status beliefs in seven nations.
-Progress: 90%
+Psychology of Women Quarterly.

 Women in leadership and STEM